EJSnow

 The CPU socket damage on the first motherboard

-But I was able to return it and buy a second motherboard, which at least wasn't obviously broken.
-However I ran into issues with it not suspending (it would completely power off then reboot instead) or staying shut down but ultimately a CMOS reset (I also had to replace the CMOS battery) seems to have solved that problem (although I'm not 100% sure it wasn't because my sister gave the computer a funny look).
-Now that that problem's solved, the system pretty much works Flawlessly™.
-As expected, game performance is significantly improved over the Redstone PC except in Geometry Dash which is highly cpu-bound anyways.
+But I was able to return it and buy a second motherboard, which wasn't broken, so I proceeded to build the system.
+However, I ran into issues with it not suspending (it would completely power off then reboot instead) or staying shut down but ultimately a CMOS reset (I also had to replace the CMOS battery) seems to have solved that problem (although I'm not 100% sure it wasn't because my sister gave the computer a funny look).
+Now that that problem's solved, the system pretty much works Flawlessly™... except that I have the biggest CPU bottleneck of ALL TIME now.
+Still, gaming performance is somewhat improved over the RedstonePC, mostly just in Minecraft, which seems to be the only game capable of not being CPU-bound (with shaders anyway), which is hilarious considering Minecraft is known for being insanely CPU-bound typically.
 Not to mention the PC runs so much cooler AND quieter (granted my bar is pretty low coming from an Optiplex).

 Also yes, the RX 6600 and i7-4790 are an awful pairing.
 But we do what we have to do to avoid buying DDR4 or shiver DDR5 RAM at the current prices.
 I'm not upgrading to a skylake cpu both because it's not hugely faster (who would have guessed?) and because aside from oem pcs (like optiplexen) DDR3 skylake boards seem to be unobtainium.